This country-specific Q&A provides an overview to technology laws and regulations that may occur in the France.

 What is the maximum fine that can be applied for breach of data protection laws?

-Currently in France, the maximum fine that may be imposed by the CNIL amounts to 3 million euros.
-As from 25 May 2018, under the GDPR, the maximum amount will increase to 20 million euros or 4% of the worldwide turnover of the data controller, whichever is higher.
-This will concern, however, only certain types of breaches, such as non-compliance with the rights conferred on data subjects.
+Under the GDPR, the maximum amount that may be imposed by the CNIL amounts to 20 million euros or 4% of the data controller’s global turnover, whichever is greater.
+However, this only concerns certain types of breaches, such as non-compliance with the rights conferred on data subjects.
 The GDPR provides for graduated sanctions regarding other types of breaches.

 Are there any restrictions applicable to cloud-based services?

-Most if not all cloud-based services involve the processing of personal data in the sense of the 1978 Act and the GDPR (see Question 7).
-Until the GDPR comes into effect (May 2018), the clients of such services will remain ‘data controllers’ and must assume full responsibility to comply with the associated obligations (including those described in Questions 7 and 8), even where they delegate IT activities to cloud service providers (e.g. SaaS, PaaS, etc.).
+Most, if not all, cloud-based services involve the processing and/or transfer of personal data within the meaning of the GDPR.
+Consequently, the clients of such services should be considered as ‘data controllers’ and must assume full responsibility to comply with the associated obligations from the beginning to the end of the processing (including those described in Questions 7 and 8), even although they might still believe that delegating their IT activities to cloud service providers should exempt them therefrom.

 Are there specific requirements for the validity of an electronic signature?